Radio Emission from the First Quasars at $z \sim$ 6-15: Discussion and Conclusion

 \section{Discussion and Conclusion}

+The first quasars are better candidates for radio followup after being detected at other wavelengths than being discovered in blind radio surveys because their areal densities on the sky are so small, $\sim$10$^{-3}$ deg$^{-2}$ at $z >$ 7 \citep{wang21,nan22}.
+The SKA-MID and ultra deep surveys will reach sensitivities of 200 nJy and 50 nJy \citep[Table 1 of][]{ska1} so they could in principle detect quasars at $z \lesssim$ 14, but it is unlikely that any would fall in the 10 - 30 deg$^2$ and 1 deg$^2$ patches of the sky they will cover.
+NgVLA radio surveys will reach sensitivities of 45 nJy at 3.5 - 12.3 GHz and 78 nJy at 1.2 - 3.5 GHz with 24 hr integration times, but with typical allocations of a few thousand hours a survey at this depth would cover $\lesssim$ 100 deg$^2$ and probably not find BHs at high redshifts.

-Our predicted radio fluxes are on par with those recently reported for several $z \sim$ 6 quasars. \citet{ban21} measured flux densities of 0.31 - 2.9 mJy at 1.4 GHz for four quasars (J2228+0110, J1427+3312, J1429+5447 and P172+18) at $z =$ 5.95 - 6.83. \citet{zng22} report a flux density of 5.5 mJy for the radio-loud AGN VIK J2318-3113 at $z =$ 6.44.
+The properties of our quasar are similar to those of other $z >$ 7 BHs \citep[see Table 1 and Figure 8 of][]{fan23}, so our fluxes are likely typical of SMBHs of this era.
+Many quasars at $z >$ 6 have larger masses so our estimates could be on the low side at these redshifts.
+Radio measurements by \citet{mom14} impose 3$\sigma$ upper limits of 23 $\mu$Jy on the 1.4 GHz rest-frame flux of J1120, which is consistent with the lower end of the FPs such as BON13 and our H II region continuum fluxes, which are about 20 $\mu$Jy.
+The higher end of our radio fluxes are on par with those recently reported for several $z \sim$ 6 quasars. \citet{ban21} measured flux densities of 0.31 - 2.9 mJy at 1.4 GHz for J2228+0110, J1427+3312, J1429+5447 and P172+18 at $z =$ 5.95 - 6.82. \citet{zng22} report a flux density of 5.5 mJy for the radio-loud AGN VIK J2318-3113 at $z =$ 6.44.
 These fluxes are a factor of a few higher than those of the more optimistic FPs we considered but these sources are thought to be blazars that are unusually radio-loud.
 In particular, very-long baseline interferometry determined that the radio emission from J2318-3113 originated from a nuclear region about 1 pc across, indicating that the emission was due to the BH itself and not radio jets.